gabrieletome/vitis_tools/README.md

 FILTERS:
  '-a'             Autosave image of graphs.
 If -a is present, it save automatically .png.
 USE IN MICROSOFT WINDOWS '-f [NUMBER]'    Ignored genes with frel<=NUMBER
  '-t [PATTERN,...]'
-Take genes that in 'functional annotation' or 'Network1' column there is at least one pattern
+Take genes that in 'Network1' or 'Network2' column there is at least one pattern
 ```
 Example with Cuticle genes:
 ```